Hot, humid with chances for afternoon showers and storms

 MORE WEATHER: Radar |Alerts | 7-Day Forecast | Hourly Forecast

-Rain chance will go up again for the weekend with possible stormy weather.
+Rain chances will go up again for the weekend with possible stormy weather.

 High temperatures will remain in the mid to upper 80s all week while overnight lows remain very warm in the 70s.